 Your Lincoln Retailer can repair this for you.
 Please contact your Retailer to make an appointment by calling or booking service online or on the Lincoln Way™ App.
 They will work with you to schedule service at a time and location that is most convenient for you.
 They can even send a mobile repair technician to your home – at no charge.

 In the meantime, you can still choose to drive your vehicle.
-But if you do not feel comfortable driving your Navigator®, your local Lincoln Retailer will also help you secure a loaner vehicle.
+But if you do not feel comfortable driving your Navigator®, your local Tienda de Lincoln will also help you secure a loaner vehicle.
 They’ll do their best to provide you with a comparable vehicle to drive.

 We care deeply about making vehicles you can count on every day.
-If you have any further questions or concerns, you are welcome to contact us at 833-807-3673.
-We will assign a dedicated Lincoln service team member to personally assist you every step of the way.
+If you have any further questions or concerns about the Navigator safety recall, you are welcome to contact us at 833-807-3673 and reference 22S36 or 22S48.
+We will assign a dedicated recall team member to personally assist you every step of the way.

 Thank you for being a Lincoln Owner.

 We’ve discovered a vehicle safety issue in some 2021 model-year Lincoln Navigator® vehicles built from July 30, 2020 to August 31, 2021.
 Some of these vehicles have experienced an under-hood fire, even while parked and off.

 We believe these vehicle fires can be traced to a circuit board supplier that changed manufacturing locations during the height of the COVID-19 pandemic.
 The printed circuit boards produced there are sometimes susceptible to a high-current short.
 They were supplied to us and installed in our Ford Expedition® and Lincoln Navigator® SUVs produced during the recall window.
 We haven’t seen this issue on printed circuit boards produced at other locations by this or any other suppliers we use.
 While this seems to be a supplier’s error, the problem is ours to fix.

 How many reported incidents are you aware of?
 Can you provide any further details?